 It implies causal or legal responsibility.
-The P14.1 in the role of property of the property
+The P14.1 in the role of property of the property allows the nature of an Actor's participation to be specified.

 • the painting of the Sistine Chapel (E7) carried out by Michaelangelo Buonaroti (E21) in the role of master craftsman (E55)